Hans Morgenthau: Education, career, and personal life

 Morgenthau was born in an Ashkenazi Jewish family in Coburg, Saxe-Coburg and Gotha, Germany in 1904.
-After attending the Casimirianum, he continued his education at the Universities of Berlin, Frankfurt, and Munich.
+After attending the Casimirianum, he continued his education at the Friedrich Wilhelm University of Berlin, the University of Frankfurt am Main, and the Ludwig-Maximilians-Universität München.
 He received his doctorate in 1929 with a thesis entitled International Jurisdiction: Its Nature and Limits, and pursued postdoctoral work at the Geneva Graduate Institute, in Switzerland.

 He taught and practiced law in Frankfurt before emigrating to the United States in 1937, after several interim years in Switzerland and Spain.
 One of his first jobs in the U.S. was teaching night school at Brooklyn College.
 From 1939 to 1943, Morgenthau taught in Kansas City and taught at Keneseth Israel Shalom Congregation there.
 Morgenthau then was a professor at the University of Chicago until 1973, when he took a professorial chair at the City College of New York.
 In the early 1950s, Morgenthau was a visiting professor at Harvard, teaching a graduate seminar; at that time he met Henry Kissinger, who was working on his dissertation.

 Morgenthau was an elected member of the American Academy of Arts and Sciences and the American Philosophical Society.

 On moving to New York, Morgenthau separated from his wife, who remained in Chicago partly because of medical issues.
 He is reported to have tried to initiate plans to start a new relationship while in New York, with Ethel Person (d.
 2012), a psychiatrist at Columbia University.

 On October 8, 1979, Morgenthau was one of the passengers on board Swissair Flight 316, which crashed while trying to land at Athens-Ellinikon International Airport.
 The flight had been destined for Bombay and Peking.

 Morgenthau died on July 19, 1980, shortly after being admitted to Lenox Hill Hospital in New York with a perforated ulcer.
 He is buried in the Chabad section of Montefiore Cemetery, in proximity to the Lubavitcher Rebbe, with whom he had a respectful relationship.